Hyshubham2504/Churn-Analysis-using-Power-BI-SQL/README.md

     ```

 ## Power Query Transformations

-## 1. New Columns
 Power Query was used for additional transformations after loading the data from SQL Server into Power BI.

+## 1. New COlumn
  Created a new `Churn_Status` column: 1 for churned customers and 0 otherwise.
 ```powerquery
 Churn_Status = if [Customer_Status] = "Churned" then 1 else 0